-- Tengen Toppa Gurren Lagann has Lordgenome join the heroes for the Final Battle against the Big Bad.
+- Tengen Toppa Gurren Lagann has Lordgenome join the heroes for the Final Battle against the Anti-Spiral.
 While technically he's been with the heroes after the moon incident, he officially helps the heroes in the battle with an appropriately awesome Heroic Sacrifice.

 - Kaworu Nagisa in Neon Genesis Evangelion, coming from nowhere to be the last pilot two episodes before the last episode.
 He turns out to be a Sixth Ranger Traitor.

 - Pokemon 3: Ash already has a complete team of six at the time of the film.
 Just when things are going bad for him at the climax of the movie, his Charizard makes a comeback to help in the battle.